rlosio/cscanner/README.md

 It is very similar to AWSConfig in its intention, but it is designed from the ground up to support multiple cloud providers and accounts at once.

-Note that at this time it is very early in development, so use at your own risk.

 » [Read the full documentation at cscanner.io](https://cscanner.io)